ledovsky/kaggle-allstate-solution/readme.md

-# Allstate - Claim Severity.
+# Allstate - Claims Severity.
 Top 5-% solution

 I've uploaded this solution, generally, for myself and also to be able to show it to my friends.
 Although, if you have any questions related to this repository, don't hesitate to contact me.